North Bimini Airport

 North Bimini Airport is a seaplane base in North Bimini on Bimini in The Bahamas.

 In 2016, Cape Air began scheduled service to North Bimini from South Florida to feed Resorts World Bimini's hotel operation.
+North Bimini is currently served by Tropic Ocean Airways with three daily round trip flights from the Sheltair Terminal at Fort Lauderdale Hollywood International Airport.